syncfusion-content/maui-docs/MAUI/StepProgressBar/overview.md

 # Overview of .NET MAUI Step ProgressBar (SfStepProgressBar)

-Syncfusion .NET MAUI Step ProgressBar (SfStepProgressBar) control allows you to visualize progress through a series of steps.
-This control helps you show the progress as you move through different steps in a process or workflow.
-You can customize its appearance by changing the step shape, step content, progress bar color, and more.
+Syncfusion .NET MAUI Step ProgressBar (SfStepProgressBar) control allows you to displays progress through multiple steps in a process, such as order tracking or a user registration form.
+It's customizable, with options for step shape, content, progress bar color, and more.

 ## Key features